Darren Davies (Welsh footballer)

-Darren Davies (born 13 August 1978) is a Welsh former professional footballer and coach who is the assistant manager of Saudi Pro League club Al-Ettifaq.
+Darren Davies (born 13 August 1978) is a Welsh former professional footballer and coach who is the assistant coach of Saudi Pro League club Al-Ettifaq.

 Club career

 A Wales U21 international, Davies started his career at Tottenham Hotspur in England, before becoming a member of the Barry Town squad to compete in the UEFA Champions League qualifying stages.
 He later plied his trade in Scotland at Greenock Morton and Stirling Albion, before dropping into non-league football in England and Wales.

 Managerial career

 Davies has since relocated to Australia, initially employed as head coach at the Queensland Academy of Sport prior to taking a role at Melbourne Victory.
 In March 2013, he coached his team to success in the National Youth League Championship, and was also promoted to the assistant job of the senior squad, following Ange Postecoglou's promotion to the Socceroos.

 On 24 July 2015, Davies was appointed as Paul Okon's assistant coach for the Young Socceroos, alongside his roles at Melbourne Victory.

 On 30 May 2016, Gareth Naven was appointed as the coach of Melbourne Victory's NYL&NPL sides instead of him.

 On 8 August 2016, Davies was appointed as an assistant coach at Melbourne Victory.

 In June 2017, Davies, along with Kevin Muscat and Ross Aloisi, were called up by Ange Postecoglou to serve as members of Australia's coaching staff for the 2017 FIFA Confederations Cup.

 On 28 December 2018, Davies was appointed as the caretaker coach of Brisbane Roar after the resignation of manager John Aloisi.
 Davies resumed his previous duty as assistant coach for Brisbane Roar following the appointment of Robbie Fowler as the club's new head coach.

 In summer 2021, Davies joined Swansea City as their under 16s coach, and was quickly promoted to under 18s coach by November, when Byron Anthony left to become Bristol Rovers Academy Manager.

 In October 2023, Davies moved to Cardiff City as the capital city club's new individual development coach.
 His role is overseeing an "elite training group" which will feature the best young talents from the academy as well as fringe players from the first team.

 In February 2024, Davies joined Saudi Pro League side Al-Ettifaq as first-team coach, working under manager Steven Gerrard.